HMS Colombo: Design and description

 The Carlisle sub-class was identical with the preceding Ceres sub-class except that their bows were raised for better seakeeping.
 The ships were 451 ft 6 in long overall, with a beam of 43 ft 6 in and a mean draught of 15 ft 6 in.
 Displacement was 4290 LT at normal and 5250 LT at deep load.
 Columbo was powered by two Brown-Curtis steam turbines, each driving one propeller shaft, which produced a total of 40000 ihp.
 The turbines used steam generated by six Yarrow boilers which gave her a speed of about 29 kn.
 She carried 935 LT tons of fuel oil.
 The ship had a crew of about 432 officers and ratings.

 The armament of the Carlisle sub-class consisted of five BL 6-inch (152 mm) Mk XII guns that were mounted on the centreline.
 One superfiring pair of guns was forward of the bridge, one was aft of the two funnels and the last two were in the stern, with one gun superfiring over the rearmost gun.
 The two QF 3 in 20-cwt anti-aircraft guns were positioned abreast of the fore funnel.
 The ships were equipped with eight 21 in torpedo tubes in four twin mounts, two on each broadside.

+On refitting to the role of an anti-aircraft (AA) cruiser 1942-43 her new armament comprised 3 twin mounting of 4-inch AA guns; two twin mountings of 40 mm AA guns and fourteen 20 mm AA guns.